newrelic-experimental/learn-labs-advance-your-nrql/lab-01/solution.md

 ### Challenge #8
 In order to calculate an average value we need to convert the price to a number.
 To do that we need to remove the `$` sign.
 You can do that by updating the pattern so that the `$` is no longer captured as we have done here.
 Another alternative solution would be to use the [substring()](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/nrql-syntax-clauses-functions/#func-substring) function to remove it.

 Once we have the price value isolated with no `$` sign we then need to cast it to a numeric.
 We simply wrpa the value in numeric().
-Notice how we sum() the prices togetehr for each cart then use nested aggregation to determine the average.
+Notice how we sum() the prices together for each cart then use nested aggregation to determine the average.

 A solution adjusting the pattern to remove the `$`:
 ```